SS Kaliyuga: Sinking

+The Kaliyuga had a crew of 17, but second mate Charles Murphy had missed the boat at Erie, Pennsylvania a few days before the Kaliyuga's final trip.
 It has been noted that for a ship of this size, the Kaliyuga was significantly undermanned.
 A crew of 24 or 26 was normal, with 4-6 firemen, 4-6 coal passers, as well as a third mate and a third engineer.